Temporary Event Notices

 What if I do not hear (Will Tacit Consent Apply?)

 Yes.
-This means that you will be able to act as though your application is granted after your application is received, if you have not heard from the local authority by the end of 3 working days as long as your application was complete and correctly served.
+This means that you will be able to act as though your application is granted after your application is received, if you have not heard from the local authority by the end of 3 working days as long as your application was complete, paid for and correctly served.

 Failed application redress